ufal/neuralmonkey/README.md

 The `neuralmonkey` package is organized into subpackages as follows:

+- `entrypoints`: The entry points (main objects that are executed by Neural Monkey)
 - `encoders`: The encoders (get sequences of data and encode them)
 - `decoders`: The decoders (get outputs of encoders and decode them)
 - `nn`: The NN (as in Neural Network components)